HOUSEWORK – IS ANYONE DOING IT?

 There is great interest in who does the housework, how this has changed, and why.
 Our paper, “Is Anyone Doing the Housework”, uses U.S. time diary data from 1965 onward to document trends in this oft-maligned and onerous activity.
 This article has been cited over 1,500 times and helps us understand important changes in the gendered division of labor in the home.
 In 2012, we updated the trend information with new data.

-The latest statistics through 2010 show a continuation of the trend for women (and mothers) to do less housework than in the past.
+The latest statistics show a continuation of the trend for women (and mothers) to do less housework than in the past.
 Men’s (and fathers’) time in housework rose from the 1960s to the 1990s and has generally leveled off from that point.
 Women still do quite a bit more housework than do men — about 1 hour per day more — but the ratio of women’s to men’s total housework has fallen quite dramatically.

 More detail can be found in: